 Sometimes in relationships, the words “I’m Sorry” begin to lose their meaning.
 In some cases, can even mean nothing when we keep using them so flippantly as a quick band-aid, but then don’t follow through and change those actions or behaviors.
 In many situations, you can be saying I’m sorry, all while knowing that those words don’t mean anything to the other person anymore.
 It’s just an “auto fill” statement that comes out when you want to just forget about what happened and move on; and heck it worked in the past, so why wouldn’t it work again?

-After a long period of acting out and the “I’m Sorry,” quickly to follow, they may begin to think that the only way they will be able to feel better is by making you hurt more than you have hurt them.
+After a long period of acting out with the “I’m Sorry,” quickly to follow, they may begin to think that the only way they will be able to feel better is by making you hurt more than you have hurt them.
 The other party may lash out like you have never seen before because this time, your behavior was finally the straw that broke the cliche “camel’s back.”
 Maybe you deserve it, maybe you don’t, but at some point, unless some serious change follows the phrase “I’m sorry,” it becomes meaningless and almost insulting when said.
 Why insulting?
 Because the flippant use can make the other person feel like their feelings, emotions or views/stands/opinions do not matter to you because nothing ever changes.
 Day in and day out, everything still stays the same no matter how many times or how many different ways you say “I’m sorry.”

 Maybe I was horrible before I got professional help for my issues, maybe I still am horrible in the eyes of some, but the only thing I can say I am guilty of is trying to make things better and genuinely mean it, and giving my all to make everyone sees that I was a different person then and have made incredible progress from where I had started.